-BCom, BComH, MCom, PhD (University of the Free State) $\,$
+BCom, BComH, MCom, PhD (University of the Free State)

 Studied at the University of the Free State and obtained a BCom (Actuarial Science) in 2005, BCom (Hons) (Actuarial Science) in 2006, MCom degree in Mathematical Statistics in 2007 and a PhD in Mathematical Statistics in 2011.
 Appointed as a Lecturer in the Department of Statistics at Rhodes University in 2008, promoted to Senior Lecturer in 2013 and Associate Professor in 2017.
-Worked at North-West University as an Associate Professor from September 2017 to 2020.
-Joined the Department of Statistics at Rhodes University as an Associate Professor again in 2021.
-Teaches at all undergraduate levels in Mathematical Statistics and a postgraduate course in Bayesian Statistics.
+Worked at North-West University as an Associate Professor from September 2017 Joined the Department of Statistics to 2020. at Rhodes University as an Associate Professor again in 2021.
+Promoted to Professor in January 2025.
+Teaches at all undergraduate levels in Mathematical Statistics and a postgraduate courses in Bayesian Statistics.